phlowers/mechaphlowers/docs/developer_guide/guidelines.md

 - Propose a modeler/solver separation
 - Separate models with solvers from the rest of the code to facilitate the addition of other models or solvers in the future.
 - Whenever possible, use classes that depend on table-based data structures, such as dataframes, to reduce mapping steps and enhance performance.
-- For the sake of clarity, the variables names are explicit in the api part of the package but Iin internal equations, mathematical abbreviations are used for variables.
+- For the sake of clarity, the variables names are explicit in the api part of the package but in internal equations, mathematical abbreviations are used for variables.
 These will be explained in the docstring.

 ## Framework